Use the number 1 provider of PCI DSS Consulting in Australia

 The second part of requirement 12 is to perform an annual, formal risk assessment that identifies critical assets, threats, and vulnerabilities.
 This requirement will help you identify, prioritize, and manage your information security risks.

 Vectra PCI DSS Compliance and PCI DSS Assessment Services

 PCI DSS Gap Assessment

-Payment card industry merchants can prepare for PCI DSS compliance by undertaking a PCI DSS gap assessment.
-This type of assessment helps to identify, analyse and document any areas of non-compliance with the Payment Card Industry Standard so that the merchant can remediate any issues prior to applying for a PCI DSS compliance assessment.
+Payment card industry merchants can prepare for Payment Card Industry Data Security Standard (PCI DSS) compliance by undertaking a PCI DSS gap assessment.
+This type of assessment helps to identify, analyse and document any areas of non-compliance with the Payment Card Industry Data Security Standard (PCI DSS) so that the merchant can remediate any issues prior to applying for a PCI DSS compliance assessment.

 ASV Scanning Services

-ASV (Approved Scanning Vendor) Vulnerability Scanning is a quarterly requirement for many organisations as part of the requirements to maintain their PCI DSS Compliance.
+ASV (Approved Scanning Vendor) Vulnerability Scanning is a quarterly requirement for many organisations as part of the requirements to maintain their Payment Card Industry Data Security Standard (PCI DSS) Compliance.
 Vectra provides a web based portal that can be easily configured to automate the scanning process as required by PCI DSS, or can allow scans to be run on an ad-hoc basis when required.